-As of June 30, 2014, the State had approximately \$804 million of outstanding general obligation bonds, all of which are in fixed rate mod and \$170 million of 1 year Bond Anticipation Notes.
-As of June 30, 2014, the State had approximately \$3.3 million in Certificates of Participation outstanding, all in fixed rate mode.
-As of June 30, 2014 the State had \$255 million of capital lease obligations securitized through political subdivisions that were authorized by Alaska Law, all in the fixed rate mode.
-On June 30, 2014 the State had \$73.5 million in guaranteed debt obligations issued for the purpose of making home loans to qualified Alaskan military veterans, all in the fixed rate mode.
-On June 30, 2014 the State had authorized payment of 100% of debt service on \$859 million of municipal general obligation bonds on a subject to appropriation basis through the School Debt Reimbursement Program.
-On June 30, 2014 there was \$1,245 million of moral obligation debt of the State, \$720 million of State revenue and university debt, and \$2,921.5 million of State agency debt.
+As of June 30, 2015, the State had approximately \$754 million of outstanding general obligation bonds, all of which are in fixed rate mode including \$155 million of one-year Bond Anticipation Notes.
+As of June 30, 2015, the State had approximately \$40 million in Certificates of Participation outstanding, all in fixed rate mode.
+As of June 30, 2015 the State had \$36 million of capital lease obligations securitized through political subdivisions that were authorized by Alaska Law, all in the fixed rate mode.
+On June 30, 2015 the State had \$56.9 million in guaranteed debt obligations issued for the purpose of making home loans to qualified Alaskan military veterans, all in the fixed rate mode.
+On June 30, 2015 the State had authorized payment of the equivalent of 100% of debt service on \$895 million of municipal general obligation bonds on a subject to appropriation basis through the School Debt Reimbursement Program.
+In the 2015 Legislative Session a 5 year moratorium on additional bonds participating in the program was approved.
+On June 30, 2015 there was \$1,200 million of moral obligation debt of the State, \$693 million of State revenue and university debt, and \$493 million of State agency debt.
 The State currently has no outstanding interest rate derivatives.
-The State's funding of its OPEB liabilities remains in excess of many other states.
-The State made one time contribution of \$1 billion to the Public Employees Retirement System and \$2 billion to the Teachers Retirement System in FY 2015.
-The State has capacity to issue more debt without impacting its current credit rating; however, this capacity is finite and must be used judiciously to allow the State to fund capital programs in the future.
+The State's funding of its two main retirement systems the Public Employee's Retirement System (PERS) and the Teachers Retirement System (TRS) for the year ended June 30, 2014 is for Pension 59.7% for PERS and 54.5% for TRS and for other pension liabilities including healthcare 87.0% for PERS and 77.0% for TRS.
+The State made one time contribution of \$1 billion to the Public Employees Retirement System and \$2 billion to the Teachers Retirement System in FY 2015 that in conjunction with other variables are anticipated to increase the funding levels for both pension and OPEB for both systems.